 Stephen Henderson is an American journalist who won the 2014 Pulitzer Prize for commentary and the 2014 National Association of Black Journalists Journalist of the Year Award while writing for the Detroit Free Press.
 A native of Detroit, Stephen is a graduate of the University of Detroit Jesuit High School and the University of Michigan.
 Since 2015, he has been the host of “Detroit Today” on WDET.
 In 2020, he founded BridgeDetroit, where he serves as Executive Editor.
 He has worked for the Baltimore Sun, the Chicago Tribune, the Lexington Herald-Leader and Knight Ridder.
 Henderson is co-host of One Detroit and host of American Black Journal on Detroit Public Television.

-Henderson and Nolan Finley have been longtime friends, despite their different perspectives on pretty much everything.
+Stephen and Nolan have been longtime friends, despite their different perspectives on pretty much everything.
 The one thing they agree on is the importance of their friendship—which includes a healthy dose of disagreement and mutual respect.

 “If we reach the point where we dehumanize the people we disagree with, anything is possible,” Stephen says.
 “We must step back and learn to talk to people as people, rather than political adversaries.”